Entrepreneur Loneliness: Founders and Leaders, You Are Not Alone

 Moving from founder/CEO to coach has given me the tremendous gift of being able to step inside the stories, experiences, triumphs, and anxieties of dozens of leaders at once.
 This visibility is a gift in my work, but it has also been a gift to me personally.
 It has helped me to see that much of what I experienced as a leader during the 7-years I spent leading my own recent startup was common to nearly all leaders.

-Feeling anxious about whether you have what it takes to lead a team of people during a time like this?
+Feeling anxious about whether you have what it takes to lead a team of people?
 You aren’t alone.

 Nobody is born knowing how to lead in crises.
-Times like this are tremendously difficult for everyone.
+Leadership in hard moments is tremendously difficult for everyone.
 It is easy to imagine that other leaders are weathering this experience better than you are.
 And yes people respond differently and cope differently.
 But allow me to reassure you that everyone from yours truly to your CEO idols are feeling this time.
-Anxiety, uncertainty, confusion, fear...these are near-ubiquitous emotions right now.
+Anxiety, uncertainty, confusion, fear: these are near-universal emotions for founders in difficult seasons.

 Feeling overwhelmed with anxiety at 3 AM?
 You aren’t alone.